r01d3/table-with-entries/README.md

 # Table with entries App

 This project displays an table with entries, 2 forms for add new entry, edit entry, and also each entry can be delete it.
-In the project was used ReatJS, React-Hooks, Typescript, SCSS, also was used Ant Design(https://ant.design/components/overview/)
+In the project was used ReactJS, React-Hooks, Typescript, SCSS, also was used Ant Design(https://ant.design/components/overview/)

 ## commands